StarRocks/starrocks/docs/administration/Monitor_and_Alert.md

 1. The purpose of monitoring is to only alert on abnormal conditions, not  normal conditions.
 2. Different clusters have different resources (e.g., memory, disk), different usage, and need to be set to different values; however, "percentage" is universal as a measurement unit.
 3. For indicators such as `number of failures`, it is necessary to monitor the change of the total number, and calculate the alarm boundary value according to a certain proportion (for example, for the amount of P90, P99, P999).
-4. `A value of 2x or more` or `a value higher than the peak` can generally be used as a warning value for the growth of used/query.
+4. `A value of 2x or more` or `a value higher than the peak` can generally be used as a warning value for the growth of used per query.

 ### Alarm settings